The Alzheimer’s Association claims that more than 400,000 Texans have Alzheimer’s. About 1.1 million family members try to care for them.

 - Make tasks failure-free

-What activities are good for people with dementia?
+What cognitive activities benefit seniors with dementia?

 1. Physical Activities for Seniors with Dementia

-Many forms of dementia are related to damaged blood vessels that cannot pump a sufficient blood supply from the heart to the brain.
+Many types of dementia are linked to damaged blood vessels.
+These vessels cannot pump enough blood from the heart to the brain.
 This problem also causes strokes.
-Getting two-and-a-half hours of exercise every week may not be possible for all older adults, but some movement is better than none.
+The American Heart Association recommends that seniors get 150 minutes of exercise every week; it’s good for brain and heart health.

 - Chair yoga